 I was hosting a revival meeting.
-One night after service, my guest speaker said he wanted to hear E.K.
+Our guest speaker was the late Rev. Jerome Kirby.
+One night after service, Rev. Kirby said he wanted to hear E.K.
 Bailey preach at Mt.
 Moriah the next day.

 I had heard the name before.
 But I did not know anything about E.K.
 Bailey.
 My guest said, “Shame on you!”

 My guest would not answer any of my questions about Dr. Bailey’s minstry.
 He told me my questions would be answered tomorrow.

 The next, Dr. Bailey preached to almost a full house.
 At lunchtime!